lookit/lookit-docs/docs/source/frame-dev-setup.rst

       LOOKIT_API_KEY='Token <token here>'
       LOOKIT_API_HOST='https://localhost:8000'

-   If you are using the Lookit staging server, this will be identical except that the last line should be ``LOOKIT_API_HOST='https://lookit-staging.mit.edu'``.
+   If you are using the CHS staging server, this will be identical except that the last line should be ``LOOKIT_API_HOST='https://babieshelpingscience.com'``.

 4. Run the ember server: